ArtemioUrbina/240pTestSuite/README.md

 General:
 - Update Help to reflect all current changes
 	- Button references after remapping
-	- new optuons in patterns that have been modified
+	- new options in patterns that have been modified
 - Verify all patterns have 304/320 and 224/256 support when needed
 - Verify all patterns follow IRE 100
     - Add text in help for cases where this is not followed (SMPTE, EBU and PLUGE)